Marijuana Regulations In Illinois

 - In a private residence that is used at any time to provide licensed child care or other similar social service care on the premises

-Medical cannabis must be secure, sealed, and inaccessible during transport.
-It is not legal to transport medical cannabis in a vehicle unless the medical cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.
+Medical marijuana must be secure, sealed, and inaccessible during transport.
+It is not legal to transport medical marijuana in a vehicle unless the cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.

-Reckless Driving or Driving Under the Influence of Cannabis Is Illegal
+Reckless Driving or Driving Under the Influence of Marijuana Is Illegal

-Safely and Legally Administering Medical Cannabis in a Permitted Place
+Safely and Legally Administering Medical Marijuana in a Permitted Place

 The law prohibits smoking medical cannabis in any public place where an individual could reasonably be expected to be observed by others, in a healthcare facility, or any other place where smoking is prohibited under the Smoke-Free Illinois Act.